thakurrajputpankaj/Bookdex---Group-Project-Capstone/README.md

 **Features of Our App:**
 1. **Browse Books:**
    Explore a diverse collection of books directly from the app.
+The app uses Google Books Api for getting the list of Books.

-2. **Wishlist:**
+2. **Favourites a book:**
-   Create and manage a wishlist of books you plan to read or acquire.
+   Create and manage a Favourites section of books.
+The uses Firebase database to store the details of the favourite books.

-3. **Filtering Books:**
+3. **Searching Books:**
-   Easily find specific books by applying filters based on genres, authors, or other criteria.
+   Easily find specific books by searching the book's name in the search bar

-4. **Sorting Books:**
-   Organize your book collection by sorting them based on various parameters like title, author, or publication date.

 5. **Notifications:**
-   Receive timely notifications whenever new books are added to the app, keeping you updated on the latest additions.

-6. **User Reviews and Ratings:**
-   Engage with the community by sharing your thoughts through reviews and ratings, and read others' opinions on books.

-7. **Offline Reading Mode:**
-   Download your favorite books for offline reading, ensuring access even without an internet connection.

-8. **Audiobook Support:**
-   In addition to physical books, include options for purchasing or renting e-books and audiobooks.

-9. **Live Chat Support:**
-   Implement a live chat feature for instant customer support, helping users with queries or issues they might face.
+   Add Daily reminders of the books reading.

+6. **Dark Mode:**
+   App uses dark mode

+7. **Currently Reading:**
+   User can add the book to currently reading section where he can change the number of pages.

+8. **Daily Book Quotes:**
+   The app uses API to fetch radmon quotes related to books, reading habits.

 ---